ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 In the case of `Group` Symbols there is an additional sub-bundle:
 * `/subsymbol` : a set of Symbols that are grouped together.

-In the case of Group Symbols, the top-most symbol will contain the `/mapping` bundle pertaining to all of its the sub-symbols.
+In the case of Group Symbols, the top-most symbol will contain the `/script` bundle pertaining to all of its the sub-symbols.

 ```
 /exampleGroupPrototype : {
     /name : "/exampleGroupPrototype",
     /type : "group",
     /graphic : {},
-    /mapping : {
     /param : {},
+    /script : {
+        /set/fromOSC : "lambda([stave, time], ... )",
-        /set : "lambda([stave], ... )",
+        /set/fromGUI : "lambda([stave, mouse], ... )",
-        /get : "lambda([stave, t], ... )"
+        /get : "lambda([stave, time], ... )"
     },
     /subsymbol : {
         /notehead : {
             /type : "symbol",
+            /param : {},
             /graphic : {},
         },
         /stem : {
             /type : "symbol",
+            /param : {},
             /graphic : {},
         }
     }
 }
 ```

-#### Parameters and `/mapping`
+#### Parameter and Mapping Expressions

-The ideal for Symbolist semantically is that Symbols should be thought of as representing parameters that can be used for controlling synthesis, or other electronic processes.

-The `/mapping` sub-bundle defined in the Palette prototype provides a means to define input and output processes using the Odot Expression Language. (see `o.expr.codebox`).
+The ideal for Symbolist is that Symbols should be thought of as representing semantic parameters which can be used for controlling synthesis, or other electronic processes.
+The `/script` sub-bundle defined in the Palette prototype provides a means to define input and output processes, and other behaviors using the Odot Expression Language. (see `o.expr.codebox`).

 The `/param` sub-bundle sets the default parameter values.

+`/script` expressions are evaluated within the scope of the Symbol, with the relative `stave`, `mouse` and `time` passed in as function arguments.

-The `/set` function uses `/param` values to set Graphic values, and may be used to manipulate other graphic information within the Symbol.
+The `/set` functions uses `/param`values to set Graphic values, and may be used to manipulate other graphic information within the Symbol.
+* `/set/fromOSC` function defines how the graphic values should be configured based on the reference stave and the time point for the symbol.
+* `/set/fromGUI` function defines how the graphic values should be configured based on the reference stave and the mouse-down location.

 The `/get` function uses Graphic information to produce parameter values.

 ```
-/mapping : {
+/exampleSymbol : {
+    /type : "symbol",
+    /name : "/exampleSymbol",
+    /graphic : {},
     /param : {
-        /start : 0,
+        /duration : 1,
         /pitch : 60,
-        /duration : 1,
         /amp : 0.5
     },
-    /set : "lambda([stave],
+    /script : {
+        /set/fromOSC : "lambda([stave, time],
-        /x = stave./x + ( (/param./start - stave./time/start) * stave./time/timePixScale ),
+            /bounds./x = stave./x + ( (time - stave./time/start) * stave./time/timePixScale ),
-        /w = /param./duration * stave./time/timePixScale,
-        /y = /stave./y + scale(/param./pitch, 0, 127, 0, stave./h)
+            /bounds./y = /stave./y + scale(/param./pitch, 0, 127, 0, stave./h),
+            /bounds./w = /param./duration * stave./time/timePixScale,
-        /style./stroke_width = scale( /param./amp, 0, 1, 0, 10),
+            /graphic./style./stroke_width = scale( /param./amp, 0, 1, 0, 10),
-        /subsymbol./notehead./graphic./bounds./x = /x,
+            /subsymbol./notehead./bounds./x = /x,
-        /subsymbol./stem./graphic./bounds./y = /y
+            /subsymbol./stem./bounds./y = /y
         )",
+        /set/fromGUI : "lambda([stave, mouse],
+            /bounds./x = mouse./x,
+            /bounds./y = mouse./y,
+            /bounds./w = /param./duration * stave./time/timePixScale,
+            /graphic./style./stroke_width = scale( /param./amp, 0, 1, 0, 10),
+            /subsymbol./notehead./bounds./x = /bounds./x,
+            /subsymbol./stem./bounds./y = /bounds./y
+        )",
-    /get : "lambda([stave, t],
+        /get : "lambda([stave, time],
-        /param./pitch = scale(/y, 0, stave./h, 0., 127.),
+            /param./pitch = scale(/bounds./y, 0, stave./h, 0., 127.),
-        /param./relative/time = t,
+            /param./relative/time = time,
             /param./amp = scale( /graphic./style./stroke_width, 0, 10, 0, 1)
         )"
     }
+}

 ```

-Each Symbol of a given type shares the same `/mapping` scripts.
+Each Symbol of a given type shares the same `/script` expressions.
 The Palette prototypes are used as reference when processing input and output bundles.
-Therefore, the `/mapping` sub-bundle is not included in the `/score` hierarchy.
+Therefore, the `/script` sub-bundle is not included in the `/score` hierarchy.

-## Graphic Data
+#### Graphic Drawing
-Symbol, Stave and System bundles will contain a `/graphic` sub-bundle which defines the object's graphic drawing routine.
+Symbol, Stave and System bundles will contain a `/graphic` sub-bundle which defines the object's graphic drawing routine, using SVG style drawing parameters.

 Within the `/graphic` bundle there are the following messages:

-* `/svg` : a sub-bundle of SVG style drawing commands, containing:
 * `/path` : a SVG format path drawing string, see the <a href="https://www.w3.org/TR/SVG/paths.html">SVG Path Specification</a> for more details.
-All graphic shapes are able to be converted to a Path.
+All graphic shapes are able to be converted to a Path. <br><br>

-    _Note: The Symbolist path coordinate system is relative to it's parent bounding box, not to the top-level Page component._
+*Note: The Symbolist path coordinate system is relative to it's parent bounding box, not to the top-level Page component.*

 * `/transform` : a transformation matrix, as a list of six numbers `[a, b, c, d, e, f]`, see <a href="https://www.w3.org/TR/SVG/coords.html#TransformAttribute">SVG Transformation Matrix</a> for more details.

 * `/style` : a sub-bundle containing CSS style information which is applied to the SVG object.
-See <a href="https://www.w3.org/TR/SVG/styling.html">SVG Styling</a> for more details.
+See <a href="https://www.w3.org/TR/SVG/styling.html">SVG Styling</a> for more details.<br><br>
 *Note: The Odot Expression Language uses the `-` sign for subtraction, so use an `_` (underscore) in place of `-` (hyphen) for SVG/CSS style attribute names that have a `-` in them, for example `stroke-width`, becomes `/stroke_width` etc.*

+#### Bounding Box Positioning
-* `/bounds` : a sub-bundle bounds information which acts to place the `/svg` graphic commands in the JUCE graphic user interface (*post SVG transform rendering*), containing:
+The `/bounds` sub-bundle is separate from the `/graphic` information, and acts to place the `/graphic` graphic commands in the JUCE graphic user interface (*post SVG transform rendering*).

+`/bounds` : a sub-bundle containing the bounding-box positioning values:
 * `/x` : the leftmost point of the object's bounding box
 * `/y` : the topmost point of the object's bounding box (where `0` is the top of the parent component)
 * `/w` : the width of the component
 * `/h` : the height of the component

+*Note: the bounding box should generally be created algorithmically by one of the `/set` functions*

-**Dev note:**
+**Dev notes:**
-* Maybe not necessary to have `/graphic` sub-bundle since `/bounds` and `/svg` are going to be used a lot.
-* Should `/svg` be renamed `/graphic`? (still separate from `/bounds`).
-This re-iterates the relationship to SVG, but is more "technical" sounding.
-Maybe `/graphic` is more intuitive?

-Also, how to deal with mouse interaction? for example, a mouse down might want to be the middle point of the event, or the top left, etc. maybe we need a `/mouse./down` in the `/set` (i.e. `/set/fromGUI`) or/and a `/mouse` set of expressions in the JUCE area, `/graphic` ?
+* How to deal with more advanced mouse interaction?
+* should `/time` be part of the `/param` bundle?
+* should `/param` be a top-level Symbol sub-bundle? ...
+I think so.